Unfortunately there is not a cure for blepharitis, but there are a number of things you can do to help control the symptoms. Treatments include:

-Using a clean washcloth, cotton swab or commercial lint-free pad soaked in warm water, gently scrub the base of your eyelashes for about 15 seconds per eyelid.
+Soak a clean washcloth, cotton swab (Q-tip) applicator, or lint-free pad in baby shampoo diluted in warm water.
+Then use it to gently scrub the base of your eyelashes.
+Scrub for about 15 seconds.

 Your ophthalmologist may have you use an antibiotic ointment on your eyes.
 Put a small amount of ointment on a clean fingertip or a cotton swab (Q-tip).
 Gently apply the ointment to the base of your eyelashes.
 Do this just before bedtime, or as your doctor recommends.
 Your doctor might also prescribe an antibiotic medicine for you to take by mouth.

 Artificial tears or steroid eye drops may reduce redness, swelling and dry eye.
 Your ophthalmologist might prescribe an antibiotic eye drop to help the oil glands work better.

 Skin and Eyelid Hygiene